-From 6 April 2016, most people can earn some income from their savings without paying tax.
+From 6 April 2016, most people can earn some interest from their savings without paying tax.

-This is called a Personal Savings Allowance.
-It applies to each tax year, from 6 April to 5 April the following year.
+You get this allowance each tax year.
+The tax year runs from 6 April to 5 April the following year.

 Personal Savings Allowance